 Choosing between a boiler and furnace affects comfort, energy costs, installation complexity, and long-term maintenance for decades.
-This comprehensive comparison analyzes efficiency, costs, comfort levels, and real-world performance based on industry data and homeowner feedback from over 10,000 installations.
+This comparison covers efficiency, costs, comfort, and manufacturer-published performance.

-We evaluated total cost of ownership, energy efficiency, comfort characteristics, and maintenance requirements across different climates and home types to provide definitive guidance for your heating decision.
+The discussion below covers total cost of ownership, energy efficiency, comfort characteristics, and maintenance requirements across different climates and home types.

 Furnaces win for: Lower cost, faster installation, cooling integration, easier maintenance.
 Boilers win for: Superior comfort, quiet operation, longer lifespan, radiant heating compatibility.
 Best choice depends on: Budget, comfort priorities, and existing infrastructure.